4src/xfun/less.md

 <img src="/etc/img/phases.png" align=right width=400>

+Here's something that moght surprise you.
-SE is not (usually) about programming.
-Before coding comes deciding what to code.
-After coding comes testing and integration to other code, and maintainance.
-All the while, the people doing the coding do other things like taking meetings, or working on their career skills, or XXX.
+Most of the time, SE is not  about programming:

+- _Before_ coding, _choices_ must be made about what to code.
+_ _After_ coding comes testing and integration to other code, and maintenance. - And all the while, the people called "programmers" do many things besides coding like  take meetings, support users,   working on their career skills, etc etc

-Recent studies suggest that "programmers" usually don't program.
-Depending on what study you read, programmers spend aboyt 16 to 35% of their time actually coding (brookes, ) of their time coding and the rest doing other things.
+Depending on what study you read, programmers spend about 16 to 35% of their time actually coding (brookes, ) of their time coding and the rest doing other things.
-The  figure  at right (from a 2023 paper by  Long et al.[^long23]) shows the amount of time spent coding during six phases (listed below).
+The  figure  at right (from a 2023 paper by  Long et al.[^long23]) shows the amount of time spent coding during six activities (listed below).
 Note that even while "coding", developers usually code less than half the time.

 1. requirements analysis;
 2. architecture & design;